Business Continuity with VMware Horizon

-To handle larger user environments, you can deploy multiple Horizon Cloud pods, but take care to follow the accepted guidelines for segregating the pods from each other.
+To handle larger user environments, you can deploy multiple Horizon Cloud pods, but take care to follow the accepted guidelines for separating the pods from each other.
 For example, under some circumstances, you might deploy a single pod in two different Microsoft Azure regions, or you might be able to deploy two pods in the same subscription in the same region as long as the IP address space is large enough to handle multiple deployments.

 For more details on scaling up Horizon Cloud on Microsoft Azure please see the Component Design: Horizon Cloud Service on Microsoft Azure section of the Workspace ONE and Horizon Reference Architecture.

 Ensuring Security and Authentication

 You can reduce the number of permissions that you allow your administrative accounts used in Horizon Cloud on Microsoft Azure.
 Granting prohibitive privileges to the Domain Join, Auxiliary Domain Join, Domain Bind, and Auxiliary Domain Bind accounts is a good first step to locking down your deployment.

 Use the Active Directory Requirements section of the Horizon Cloud on Microsoft Azure Requirements Checklist to accomplish this task.

 There are other methods to secure your environment, including checking to make sure that you are only allowing the necessary ports and DNS configurations for your deployment and possibly using encrypted disks for your RDSH Farms and VDI Desktops.